DIY Storybook Party Backdrop

 Using the Templates

-You can find three free templates in my Resource Library which include a blank storybook, a storybook with lines and a storybook with lines and spots for illustrations.
+The free templates (grab them by filling out the purple form at the end of this post) include a blank storybook, a storybook with lines and a storybook with lines and spots for illustrations.
 You can use these templates to create the storybook in a couple different ways.

 Option One: Print the template at your local printer.
 I did a test and printed it at Office Depot.
 I printed a 24″ x 36″ blueprint for $6.00.
 The print came out great but the paper is not sturdy so it will need to be mounted to a piece of foam core or cardboard.
 You can then write directly on the blue print with Sharpie.
 I’d recommend starting with pencil to plan out your writing and then tracing it with Sharpie.

-Option Two: If you have photo editing software like Photoshop, you can import the .jpeg and add text to the file before printing.
+Option Two: Edit the template and print it with text.
+If you have photo editing software like Photoshop, you can import the .jpeg and add text to the file before printing.
 You can then print it as a blueprint at places like Office Depot with the words already added to it.

-Option Three: Print the templates at home and piece them together to create a large template.
+Option Three: Print the template and piece it together.
+Print the template at home and piece them together to create a large template.
 This is what I did when I made both the storybook for our Winnie the Pooh party and this tutorial.
 I printed the large file, taped it together, and then used a light box and window to create my storybook on watercolor paper.
 There is a detailed tutorial below on how to do this process.
 You will need to have the ability to print the file at 100% on your home computer and move the file around.
 This process works in Photoshop but I’m not sure what other programs it will work in.